ru3tyYT/Moderation-Bot/README.md

 - Large server (10,000 members): 100-200 API calls/day

 **Why so few API calls?**
-Bot only calls Gemini when slurs are detected!
-99% of messages skip AI entirely.
+Bot only calls Gemini when slurs are detected (in Calm mode) or for every message (in Strict mode).
+99% of messages in Calm mode skip AI entirely.

 ---